monica22schmidt/X-Team-18/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Hashtable - Acts as the actual phone book.
+Has insert, lookup, and remove methods.
+Also deals with resizing and hashIndex generating.
+Node - Holds the information for each phone book entry.
+Has instance variables for Name, Department, Home, Mobile, Work.
+Has mutator and accessors to allow us to use the information stored inside.

 Name each interface or class and briefly describe its function or purpose.
+Main - Acts as the user interface.
+Asks for input and calls different methods to store and organize the input.
+HashTableADT - Outlines the different methods we will use in our hashtable implementation HashTable - Creates the functionality of the hashtable.
+Stores the information gathered from the phone book input.
+Acts similar to a phone book.
+Node - hold the information for each entry into the phone book (name, department, home, cell, and work phones)

 ## Edit and Submit this file and any figures referenced by this document.